jasonqiu98/jepsen.arangodb/README.md

 ### Start the register test

-- Without partition: `/bin/bash ./run.sh --skip-vagrant`
+- Basic test (without partition): `/bin/bash ./run.sh --skip-vagrant --test-type register`
   - The `--skip-vagrant` handle is recommended as it will let the program skip vagrant setup.
 If you have already followed the previous instructions, do include this handler; otherwise the VMs will be started by `vagrant up`, and you might lose some necessary configurations to run the program.
+Note that the `--skip-vagrant` handle should be placed immediately after `/bin/bash ./run.sh` as part of the start of the command.
-- With partition: `/bin/bash ./run.sh --skip-vagrant --nemesis-type partition`
+- With partition: `/bin/bash ./run.sh --skip-vagrant --test-type register --nemesis-type partition`
-- With partition and time limit: `/bin/bash ./run.sh --skip-vagrant --time-limit 20 --nemesis-type partition`
+- With partition and time limit: `/bin/bash ./run.sh --skip-vagrant --test-type register --time-limit 20 --nemesis-type partition`
-- Increase number of concurrecy: `/bin/bash ./run.sh --skip-vagrant --time-limit 20 --concurrency 20 --nemesis-type partition`
+- Increase number of concurrecy: `/bin/bash ./run.sh --skip-vagrant --test-type register --time-limit 20 --concurrency 20 --nemesis-type partition`
-- Other arguments: `/bin/bash ./run.sh --skip-vagrant --time-limit 20 -r 10 --concurrency 20 --ops-per-key 10 --threads-per-group 5 --nemesis-type noop`
+- Other arguments: `/bin/bash ./run.sh --skip-vagrant --test-type register --time-limit 20 -r 10 --concurrency 20 --ops-per-key 10 --threads-per-group 5 --nemesis-type noop`

 Errors found?